Haoming02/sd-webui-easy-tag-insert/README.md

 ```
 This way, you will only need to click 1 button to add the trigger words as well as the syntax.

-You can also just use this as simple shortcuts for long prompts:
+You can also just use this Extension as a way to simply make shortcuts for long prompts:
 ```yml
 Starting Prompts:
   Positive: (high quality, best quality)